Set Current Location

 This is a living museum in Golden Gate Park that is home to a wide array of rare and exotic plant life from around the world.
 Visit the 70-acre garden and explore seemingly endless trails with duck ponds, an arbor, herbs, flowers, blooming trees and redwoods, and smaller, specialized gardens with names like the Garden of Fragrance.
 Also on hand is an education center that provides different gardening, horticulture, botany, and environmental classes for adults and children, plus a horticulture library and bookstore.
 Admission is free for San Francisco residents and there is a small fee for non-residents.

-This historic waterfront area dates back to the Ohlone Indians and is an integral part of San Francisco Presidio history.
-With inhabitants such as Native Americans, Spanish settlers, and the U.S. Army throughout the years, Crissy Field has gone through numerous transformations.
+This historic waterfront area dates back to the Ohlone Indians and is an integral part of the Presidio of San Francisco.
+Having harbored Native Americans, Spanish settlers, and the U.S. Army throughout the years, Crissy Field has undergone numerous transformations.
 Today, the city by the bay has once again transformed this area into a recreational space.
-A children's swim center, rock climbing business, cafe, sports gear store and other such businesses call the old military barracks home.
-The space also features walking paths, lush grass and picnic tables.
+Visitors will find an educational center, a rock climbing gym, a café, and other establishments in the vicinity.
+The field also features walking paths, lush lawns, and picnic tables.
 Gorgeous views of the Golden Gate abound, and you can also unwind on a scenic beach area and enjoy birdwatching along a marsh.

 Located in Golden Gate Park, this garden is a marvel of landscape architect's art.
 This traditional Japanese garden covers five acres (2.02 hectares).
 Several paths take you by an authentic pagoda, a monumental Buddha, and a miniature waterfall over an acutely arched bridge that no kid can resist.
 Overlooking the gardens, a koi-filled pond rests beside a Japanese-style tea house, which in spring is covered with a cascade of wisteria.
 The gift shop sells souvenirs with a Japanese flair.